bolajishola/CitiBike/README.md

 ![](AverageTripDurationColumn.jpg)

-Finally, we have a cleaned dataset that will enable us to derive insight and profer recommendations:
+Finally, we have a cleaned dataset aligned to our business question that will enable us to derive insight and profer solutions:

 ![](CleanedData.jpg)

 ---

-## Analysis & Visualization
+## Analysis and Visualization

 1. Which station has the highest number of trips originating from it?